-The audited consolidated financial statements of the Company for the year ended December 31, 2022, including the report of the auditors thereon, will be tabled at the Meeting and received by the shareholders.
-These audited consolidated financial statements of the Company for the year ended December 31, 2022, and the report of the auditors thereon, and the related management's discussion and analysis, are available under the Company's profile on SEDAR at www.sedar.com.
+The audited consolidated financial statements of the Company for the year ended December 31, 2023, including the report of the auditors thereon and management's discussion and analysis ("Financial Statements") will be tabled at the Meeting.
+A copy of the Financial Statements is available under the Company's profile on SEDAR+ at www.sedarplus.ca.
+No formal action will be taken at the Meeting to approve the Financial Statements.